farcasterxyz/docs/docs/developers/frames/spec.md

 1. **Signed Message** — an authenticated protobuf that represents the user action.
 This message must be unpacked by a farcaster hub to read the data inside.

-2. **Unsigned Message** — an unathenticated JSON object that represents the user action. can be read directly.
+2. **Unsigned Message** — an unauthenticated JSON object that represents the user action. can be read directly.

 ::: warning
 Unsigned messages can be spoofed and should usually be ignored.
 It is only safe to use them if you are performing an unauthenticated request.